UPS drone makes first home prescription deliveries for CVS

 Flight Forward and drone startup Matternet have inked a variety of deals to deliver biological samples on a handful of medical campuses.

-Wing, a drone operator owned by Google parent Alphabet Inc, is partnering with Walgreens and FedEx Corp for a home delivery pilot in Christiansburg, Virginia.
+Wing, a drone operator owned by Google parent Alphabet Inc (GOOGL.O), is partnering with Walgreens (WBA.O) and FedEx Corp (FDX.N) for a home delivery pilot in Christiansburg, Virginia.

 Reporting by Lisa Baertlein in Los Angeles; Editing by David Gregorio